Parameswaran Iyer appointed as Niti Aayog CEO | Law-Order

 A 1981-batch IAS officer of Uttar Pradesh cadre, Iyer is a well-known sanitation specialist, and best known for spearheading Prime Minister Narendra Modi government's flagship scheme the Swachh Bharat Mission between 2016 and 2020.

+He has also authored a book titled 'Method in the Madness - Insights from My Career as an Insider-Outsider-Insider'.

-Outgoing Niti Aayog CEO Kant played a key role in Niti Aayog's policy making, with a focus on digital India, asset monetisation, disinvestment, aspirational districts program and electric vehicles, among others.
+Outgoing Niti Aayog CEO Kant played a key role in Niti Aayog's policy making, with a focus on digital India, asset monetisation, disinvestment, aspirational districts programme production-linked incentive (PLI) scheme and electric vehicles, among others.
 He was appointed as the CEO of the Niti Aayog on February 17, 2016, for a fixed two-year term.
 Kant was later given an extension till June 30, 2019.
 His term was further extended for two years till June 2021, and then another one-year extension was given till June 30 this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)